Focus On Bhutan – 13 days/12 nights

 - Airfares to/from Bhutan.

-- Personal items – laundry, drinks, phone, tips etc.
+- Personal items – laundry, drinks, designer coffee’s, phone calls, tips etc.

 - Luxury hotel upgrades at additional cost.